What is the purpose of a humidifier?

 The types of humidifiers

-Your tastes, budget determine the sort of humidifier you select and the size of the area to humidity.
+Your tastes, and budget determine the sort of humidifier you select and the size of the area to humidity.
 There are five categories of humidifiers:

 - Cool Mist Humidifiers